Acura NSX Insurance Rates

 Rates are averaged for all Acura NSX models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-Saving money on car insurance takes avoiding accidents and violations, maintaining good credit, eliminating unneeded coverage, and maximizing policy discounts.
-Set aside time to compare rates every year by requesting rates from direct carriers like GEICO and Progressive, and also from local exclusive and independent agents.
+Saving money on insurance for an Acura NSX not only requires avoiding accidents and violations, but also maintaining good credit, eliminating unneeded coverage, and taking advantage of discounts.
+Set aside time to compare rates at least once a year by getting quotes from direct carriers like GEICO and Progressive, and also from local independent and exclusive agents.

-The list below is a quick review of the coverage data covered above.
+The list below is a condensed summary of the primary concepts that were covered above.

-- Drivers can save around $240 per year simply by quoting early and online
+- Drivers can save approximately $240 per year simply by shopping early and online

 - Increasing deductibles can save around $850 each year

-- Teenagers are expensive to insure, costing as high as $569 per month for full coverage
+- Teenagers are charged the highest rates, costing as high as $569 per month for full coverage

 Rate Tables and Charts